agentauthco/agentauth/README.md

 ## 🤝 Contributing

-AgentAuth is an early-stage open-source project maintained by the AgentCore Labs team.
-We welcome bug reports, feature suggestions, and early feedback via [GitHub Issues](https://github.com/agentcorelabs/agentauth/issues).
-You can also reach out at [developers@agentcore.me](mailto:developers@agentcore.me?subject=Contributing%20to%20AgentAuth) if you are interested in contributing.
+AgentAuth ID is an early-stage open-source project maintained by the AgentAuth team.
+We welcome bug reports, feature suggestions, and early feedback via [GitHub Issues](https://github.com/agentauthco/agentauth/issues).
+You can also reach out at [developers@agentauth.co](mailto:developers@agentauth.co?subject=Contributing%20to%20AgentAuth) if you are interested in contributing.

 ## 📄 License